dasch-swiss/dsp-das/docs/user-guide/data/search.md

 ![Advanced search link is findable in the search menu at the right of the full-text search field.](../../assets/images/search-advanced-link.png)

 The advanced search allows the creation of complex queries using a form.
+The Advanced Search can be accessed from the Data Browser of any Project.
 The form creates a string representing a Gravsearch (SPARQL) query to be sent to DSP-API.

 A query consists of the following elements:

-- selection of the data model
+- selection of the data model (if you have more than 1 data model within your project)
 - selection of a resource class belonging to the selected data model (optional)
 - specification of properties, comparison operators, and values (optional).